 "Just askin' George.
 Ya know my old backs' been playing up something terrible this week."

 "Suppose you've been diddlin' that old wench of yours again, have ya?"

 "Don't be silly George, it's probably healed up as far as I know."

 "So you say Gavin.
 If ya not getting ought, how come she's still pushing ya around?"

 "That's just her way George.
 I'm used to that by now.
 I've been married to her for 40 years."

-"That's 39 years too long Gavin.
-Go and get yourselfs a pint and come and sit ya self down before ya fall down."
+"That's 39 years too bloody long Gavin.
+Go and get yourself a pint and come and sit ya self down before ya fall down."

 "I take it that's one of ya drinking mates Dad?"

 "I'y, I've known him for years lad.
 He's mi drinkin' mate when he's allowed out and when he's not down at the club, he's a bloody house-wife for that wench of his."

 Gavin came back over and sat down at our table.
 He took a mouthful out of his pint and went.
 "Haaaa!
 So who's the young bloke ya with George?
 Aren't ya gonna introduce us?"